-ASCO recommends that men with no symptoms of prostate cancer not receive PSA screening if they are expected to live less than 10 years.
-For men expected to live longer than 10 years, ASCO recommends that they talk with their doctors to find out if the test is appropriate for them.
+ASCO recommends that people with no symptoms of prostate cancer not receive PSA screening if they are expected to live less than 10 years.
+For those expected to live longer than 10 years, ASCO recommends that they talk with their doctors to find out if the test is appropriate for them.

 Other organizations have different recommendations for screening:

-The U.S. Preventive Services Task Force (USPSTF) had previously concluded that the potential risks of PSA screening in healthy men outweigh the potential benefits.
-The latest USPSTF final recommendation statement on prostate cancer screening states that men between 55 and 69 should discuss the pros and cons of PSA screening with their clinician before making a decision about screening.
+The U.S. Preventive Services Task Force (USPSTF) recommends that men between 55 and 69 should discuss the pros and cons of PSA screening with their doctor before making a decision about screening.
 Men who are 70 and older should not have routine PSA screenings for prostate cancer.

 Both the American Urological Association and the American Cancer Society recommend that men be told the risks and benefits of testing before PSA screening occurs and then make an informed decision in consultation with their doctor.